 Once a puppy is matched to their future family and everyone is happy with the choice we send out puppy contracts and make homecoming arrangements.
 Full payment of the purchase price of the puppy and any shipping required is to be made via electronic funds transfer no less than 3 days prior to the puppy leaving.
 Cash upon pick up is also fine for those retrieving their puppies in person.
 We do not do payment arrangements as on average it will only be 14 days or less from when you are matched to a puppy and the date they can go home.

 Deposits will be required once families are approved and the litter your future puppy is in turns 4 weeks old.

 All puppies are registered with the ANKC through Dogs NSW on Limit Register with no approval provided to show the dog in conformation or breed from them granted with this registration.
 Limit Register puppies can still compete in all dog sports like obedience, rally-o, agility, flyball, dock dogs, trick competitions, scent work, lure coursing, and anything else your heart desires.
 Not only can they compete in dog sports, but we encourage it!
-All puppies are the same price regardless of gender, colour, markings, or any other varying factors.

 Every Tiek puppy has our unconditional love throughout their lives and we are always close at hand to answer any questions you might have and assist as possible.

 For crazy people who like showing and breeding dogs, and not having any time, money, or sanity.

 The story ends, you wake up in your bed